Rock-VbCity/QSE/docs/Grunt-Installation.md

 https://gruntjs.com/getting-started</pre>

-You do not need to worry, as we acomplish the local grunt installation when executing the **QSE Template**.
+You do not need to worry, as we acomplish the local grunt installation when executing the **QSE Grunt Template**.

 ### Installing [grunt-init](https://gruntjs.com/project-scaffolding)